 Lithium.
 Lithium, a drug used to treat bipolar disorder, has multiple effects on thyroid hormone synthesis and secretion.
 Many patients treated with lithium go on to develop hypothyroidism and some develop a goiter.
 Most patients develop subclinical hypothyroidism, but a small percentage experience overt hypothyroidism.

 Amiodarone.
 The drug amiodarone (Cordarone, generic), which is used to treat abnormal heart rhythms, contains high levels of iodine and can induce hyper- or hypothyroidism, particularly in patients with existing thyroid problems.

 Other Drugs.
 Drugs used for treating epilepsy, such as phenytoin and carbamazepine, can reduce thyroid levels.
 Interferons and interleukins, which are used to treat hepatitis, multiple sclerosis, and other conditions, can induce either hypothyroidism or hyperthyroidism.
-Some drugs used in cancer chemotherapy, such as sunitinib (Sunent) or imatinib (Gleevec), can also cause or worsen hypothyroidism.
+Some drugs used in cancer chemotherapy, such as sunitinib (Sutent) or imatinib (Gleevec), can also cause or worsen hypothyroidism.

 Other Medical Conditions